Tyler-Akana/Tyler-Akana.github.io/index.md

 ## **Kenworth-PACCAR Senior Design Project**
 #### **Problem**
-W990 Hood Struts are undersized, making initial hood lift-off difficult.
+W990 Hood Struts are sized inaccurately, not providing enough assistance for initial hood lift-off.
+Struts were originally based on simulation solutions which are reported to be inaccurate.

 #### **Solution**
-- Use pneumatic cylinders to push the hood open/closed.
-- Measure forces at strut locations using load cells for precise spring pack sizing.
+Utilize pneumatic cylinders to push the hood open and closed, and measure force at strut locations using load cells in line with the cylinder.
+This solution provides an experimental value that can be used to size a spring pack for a better-sized W990 mechanical strut.

 #### **System Diagrams**
 <div class="content-row">